 Reflects increased earning power of women as more women earn college degrees and become primary breadwinners, alimony reform is an issue of fairness, not gender.

-Creates a presumption that equal timesharing is in the best interests of children common to the marriage.
+HB 1395 creates a presumption that equal timesharing is in the best interests of children common to the marriage.
 Allows both parents equal access to children’s records and information.

 Creates a presumption that the marital lifestyle will be reduced when the same income is supporting two households, post-separation, and divorce.